SCLBD/BackdoorBench/README.md

 <!-- This repository is licensed by [The Chinese University of Hong Kong, Shenzhen](https://www.cuhk.edu.cn/en) and [Shenzhen Research Institute of Big Data](http://www.sribd.cn/en) under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.  -->

-This benchmark is built by the Secure Computing Lab of Big Data ([SCLBD](http://scl.sribd.cn/index.html)) at The Chinese University of Hong Kong, Shenzhen and Shenzhen Research Institute of Big Data, directed by Professor [Baoyuan Wu](https://sites.google.com/site/baoyuanwu2015/home).
+This project is built by the Secure Computing Lab of Big Data ([SCLBD](http://scl.sribd.cn/index.html)) at The Chinese University of Hong Kong, Shenzhen and Shenzhen Research Institute of Big Data, directed by Professor [Baoyuan Wu](https://sites.google.com/site/baoyuanwu2015/home).
 SCLBD focuses on research of trustworthy AI, including backdoor learning, adversarial examples, federated learning, fairness, etc.

 ## [Citation](#citation)